memos-cloud/memos-app/README.md

 ## Features

 - Making Albums with descriptive Name and Cover Image.
+- Themes to personalize how the app looks.
+- Albums and Assets are synced across your different devices.
+- Lock Screen that uses FingerPrint or a PIN Code.
+- Option to delete assets from your phone after they're uploaded successfully so that they don't take unnecessary space on your phone.
 - Storing Images/Videos for each Album.
 - Up to 250MB for Free Tier Users (I'm 17 yo, my wallet can't afford more than this for each user🙃).